UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 ![LABDOS01 smartphone connection](https://raw.githubusercontent.com/UniversalScientificTechnologies/LABDOS01/LABDOS01B/doc/LABDOS01A_smartphone-tablet_connection.jpg "LABDOS01A connected to a smartphone")

+### Steps to Read Data Stream

+1. Connect LABDOS01 using a USB-C cable.
+2. Ensure device recognition and enumeration as a virtual serial line.
+3. Launch data logging software (e.g., picocom, minicom, or Putty).
+4. Adjust settings in your logging software according to the data format and baud rate (default baud rate is 115200) used by LABDOS01.
+5. Start capturing the data stream.

+{: .important }
+- Verify that you use the correct data format and firmware for the intended experiment.
+- Use of a high-quality connection cable.

 #### Linux

 The device should appear as a virtual serial line without any external drivers.
 Many serial logging tools could be used to log the LABDOS output, for example, `picocom` or `minicom`.
 Look to [LABDOS01A/sw](https://github.com/UniversalScientificTechnologies/LABDOS01/tree/LABDOS01A/sw) for details.